prdaneshi/django-telbot/README.md

 # django-telbot
-writing a telegram boy by django
+writing a telegram bot by django